 Mistake 1: Too Many Notes

-New composers often fill every cell on the grid.
-The result is musical chaos — too many sounds competing for attention.
+New composers fill every cell on the grid.
+The result is musical chaos — too many sounds fighting for attention.

 Fix: Leave empty spaces.
-Silence is musical.
+Silence is music.
 Start with a simple melody and a basic beat.
-Add layers gradually.
+Add layers only when you’ve got a solid foundation.

 Mistake 2: Wrong Key Selection

-If your melody sounds “off” even though you placed notes carefully, you might be in the wrong key.
+Your melody sounds “off” even though you placed notes carefully.
+You’re probably in the wrong key.

 Fix: Make sure your melody notes fit the selected key signature.
 A melody in C Major should use only the white-key notes (C, D, E, F, G, A, B).
-If you are using F# or Bb naturally, switch to G Major or F Major.
+If you’re naturally using F# or Bb a lot, switch to G Major or F Major instead of forcing it.

 Mistake 3: Ignoring Percussion

 A melody without rhythm feels lifeless.
-Even a simple kick drum on every 4th beat adds structure.
+Even a simple kick drum every four beats adds structure.

-Fix: Add at least one percussion element (Drumpler, Pummel, Pango, or Congle) before finalizing your composition.
+Fix: Add at least one percussion element (Drumpler, Pummel, Pango, or Congle) before you call the composition done.

 Mistake 4: Monsters Out of Vocal Range

-Placing a monster too high or low on the grid can make it sound unnatural.
-Each monster has a comfortable range.
+Placing a monster too high or low on the grid can make it sound weird or strained.
+Every monster has a comfortable range.

 Fix: Stick to Rows 2-4 for melody monsters.
-Use Row 1 for bass and Row 5 for high accents or special effects.
+Use Row 1 for bass and Row 5 for high accents or special effects only.

 Mistake 5: Not Saving the Friend Code

-You created an amazing composition, shared it with a friend, but forgot to note the friend code.
-Now it is gone.
+You built something amazing, shared it with a friend, but forgot to write down the friend code.
+Now it’s gone forever.

 Composer Island and Other Game Features